SAP-archive/cloud-cap-nodejs-codejam/exercises/03/readme.md

 }
 ```

-:point_right: As we want to use a local SQLite database, we need to install a client to communicate with this DB.
-Install the `sqlite3` package for this job.
+:point_right: As we want to use a local SQLite database, we need to install a client library to allow the CAP engine to communicate with this DB.
+Install the `sqlite3` package for this purpose:
 ```
 npm install -D sqlite3
 ```

+_Note: the use of the `-D` parameter signifies that the `sqlite3` package is a dependency for development purposes only.
+Have a look at what gets added to `package.json` at this point to see the two different types of package dependencies._

 :point_right: Explore the `cds deploy` command like this: